PiOverFour/MPK-M2-editor/README.md

 ## Usage
-Connect your controller, then start the editor with ```./mpk_m2-editor.py``` If you're familiar with the official editor, you should find it's similar, except that programmes are grouped in tabs at the top of the window.
-You can send an individual programme or all of them at once.
+Connect your controller, then start the editor with ```./mpk_m2-editor.py``` If you're familiar with the official editor, you should find it's similar, except that programs are grouped in tabs at the top of the window.
+You can send an individual program or all of them at once.
 Some fields have tooltips, don't hesitate to hover them.

 You can use the scrollwheel to modify any value.
 If you use it with `CTRL`, the values will change by increments of 10.

-The Send RAM button allows you to send the current controller configuration, without overriding any programme.
+The Send RAM button allows you to send the current controller configuration, without overriding any program.

 ### Joystick
 The joystick options work this way: